Jeffafuh/Personal-Projects/Hitomezashi Stitching/README.md

-# Buffon's Needle Demo
+# Hitomezashi Stitching
-Interactive simulation of Buffon's Needle problem to approximate pi made in celebration of the pi-day on 3/14/2020.
+My attempt of generalizing Hitomezashi stitching patterns to the entire family of regular n-gons.

 ## Running The Project
-This project was created as an Eclipse project using JavaSE 1.8.
+This project was created in Python 3.8 using Manim Community v0.14.0 (The Manim Community Developers.
+(2022).
+Manim – Mathematical Animation Framework (Version v0.14.0) [Computer software]. https://www.manim.community/)

-Once the project has been imported into Eclipse, "graphicsRunner.java" is the file that contains the main method to be exected and run the program.
-If the program does not run, please make sure that "Enable project specific settings" is turned on under the compiler settings.
+For more information on how to run a Manim project to create a video, please visit [their website](https://www.manim.community/).

 ## Description
 Once run, there are 3 main buttons and 3 main sliders to mess around with.